guyining/hkucompgame/README.md

 Orinim - a solo/cooperative card game

 Goal of the game:
 Player (or with a partner) must work against game to gather eight Door cards before the deck runs out.
+In this project, we only provide a solo version.

 Deck of the game:
 	8 Door cards - two each of red, blue, green and brown